 - Squad display unit in the troop compartment

 With continued modification, the Army has reported that the Bradley will continue to be a key armored vehicle for the U.S. military through the first quarter of the 21st century.

-For more information on the Bradley Fighting Vehicle and other war technology, check out the links on the next page.
+For more information on the Bradley Fighting Vehicle and other war technology, check out the links below.